gcallah/BookReviews/goodspeed.md

 theory implies any such thing.
 Any expansion, per the latter two theories, may be a genuinely sound increase in economic activity, *or* might be the result of an artificially low interest rate or a mania.
 Each case would have to be evaluated on its own merits.
-If an expansion is neither mania nor malinvestment based, then, per either of those theories, there is no reason to think that a recession is imminent.
+If an expansion is based neither on a mania nor on malinvestment, then, per either of those theories, there is no reason to think that a recession is imminent.
 And even if it were one of these "bad" expansions, neither theory, to my knowledge, makes any prediction as to how *soon* the expansion must end: they each merely say that, sooner or later, it will end badly.
-(This follows from Hayek's point that when dealing with complex phenomena, precise numerical predictions, such as "This expansion will end in the third week of March," are often impossible, and we must be satisfied with *pattern predictions*.)
+(This illustrates Hayek's point that when dealing with complex phenomena, precise numerical predictions, such as "This expansion will end in the third week of March," are often impossible, and we must be satisfied with *pattern predictions*.)